Poetry can be such a daunting subject.

 We wrote “All About Me” in the palm of the hands and used the fingers to describe ourselves.

 Our poems aren’t very formal, and one could argue, not very poem-like.
 But, that wasn’t the point.

 Luckily, poetry can be anything you want it to be.
 My daughter’s poem was short, and at 11 syllables, even shorter than haiku.
 No matter.
 It was hers and it was poetry.

 My daughter’s poem was pretty awesome (and did you catch that she described herself as awesome!).
 It was simple and it was true.
 It was any easy way to get her writing and being creative.
 I loved it!

-Check out the rest of the 2nd Grade Blogging Team for more posts about poetry:
+Check out the rest of the 2nd Grade Blogging Team for more posts about poetry for kids:

 9 Poetry Books your child might enjoy – Planet Smarty Pants